mohanataraj/ballistic-coefficient-patent/README.md

 - there has been no such innovation in rockets for a long time, and such ideas and solutions exists and not pursued.

 PS NOTE: we havent seen any prior art on this concept - if any please feel to mail the author, otherwise this is the first of such rocket.
+### AI is useful
+-  A conversation with AI and me explaining my ideas and it giving me what my idea solves and an understanding of it.

 BACKGROUND
 Researchers have been studying "Low Ballistic Coefficient" vehicles for decades to solve the landing problem for heavy (1+ ton) payloads.
 [1]
 The Deceleration Problem: NASA and other agencies confirm that a lower ballistic coefficient is necessary to decelerate higher in the atmosphere.
 This provides more "altitude margin" and time to land.